 Link to our favorite inverter →LiFePO4 (lithium iron phosphate) is the way to go.
 They're lighter, last longer (3,000+ cycles vs 500 for AGM), and can be discharged deeper without damage.
 Prices have dropped dramatically.

-Get at least 200Ah for weekend use, 300-400Ah for extended trips, 500Ah+ for full-time with remote work.
+Get at least 280Ah for weekend use, 280-560Ah for extended trips, 560Ah+ for full-time with remote work.
 Don't regularly discharge below 20% to maximize lifespan.
+See the batteries guide for Eco-Worthy vs Battle Born vs Renogy at 280Ah, BMS continuous-current sizing, and cold-charge protection.

 Link to our favorite battery →For roof-mounted panels, get the highest wattage that fits your roof.
 Most vans can fit 400-800W depending on layout and other roof equipment.